Processes Handling Academic Integrity Violations

 - The AIO prepares a report of its investigation and submits it to the Academic Integrity Committee (AIC) within ten business days of the date of the report.

 - The AIO schedules a hearing on the incident report with the student and the AIC.
-The hearing shall be scheduled at least two business days prior to the hearing.
+The hearing shall be scheduled at least two business days before the hearing.

 - If a student fails to attend a scheduled hearing, the AIC may issue a decision based solely on the evidence presented.

-- The AIC reaches the decision on the basis of a preponderance of evidence.
+- The AIC reaches the decision based on a preponderance of the evidence.
 The AIC notifies the student respondent of its decision, rationale, and any sanctions via email.

-- The AIC also notifies the reporter, the department chair, the dean of students, and any office that will implement its decision.
+- The AIC also notifies the reporter, the department chair, the dean of students, and an office that will implement its decision.

-- The respondent has ten business days to file an appeal to the AIO based on the grounds specified in section 1.4.
+- The respondent has five business days to file an appeal to the AIO based on the grounds specified in section 1.4.

-The failure to comply with the terms of any case-related directives, interim measures, or sanctions is a further violation of the Code of Academic Ethics and may result in additional disciplinary action and/or the placement of a registration hold on a student’s University Banner account.
-If a student withdraws or takes a leave of absence from the University prior to the completion of the sanctions, the student must complete all sanctions to be eligible for re-enrollment or reapplication to the University.
+Failing to comply with the terms of any case-related directives, interim measures, or sanctions is a further violation of the Code of Academic Ethics.
+It may result in additional disciplinary action and/or the placement of a registration hold on a student’s University Banner account.
+Suppose a student withdraws or takes a leave of absence from the University before the completion of the sanctions.
+In that case, the student must complete all sanctions to be eligible for re-enrollment or reapplication to the University.

 1.4 Appeals Process after Academic Integrity Committee Decision

-- Unsupported conclusion: The decision made by the AI Committee is not supported by the facts of the case
+- Unreasonable conclusion: The decision made by the AI Committee has no logical basis in the evidence in the record.

-- Procedural error: The adjudication process did not conform with prescribed procedures.
-The error must have substantially impacted the outcome
+- Procedural error: The adjudication process did not conform to prescribed procedures.
+The error must have substantially impacted the outcome.

-- Disproportionate sanction: The sanction imposed is grossly disproportionate to the severity of the violation or has disproportionate impact due to the unique circumstances of the particular student respondent
+- Disproportionate sanction: The sanction imposed is grossly disproportionate to the severity of the violation or has a disproportionate impact due to the unique circumstances of the particular student respondent.

-- New evidence: clear information that was not available at the time of the investigation or hearing, which would have had a substantial impact on the outcome of the case
+- New evidence: clear information that was not available at the time of the investigation or hearing, which would have substantially impacted the case outcome.

 The process is as follows:

-The Appeals Committee decides appeals based on the record of the initial proceedings and any written submissions from any of the parties involved: the accused student, complainant, the Presiding Officer of the original hearing.
+The Appeals Committee decides appeals based on the initial proceedings' record and written submissions from any of the parties involved: the accused student, complainant, or the Chair of the AIC.
 Consideration of an appeal does not include meetings with any of the parties.
+Incident reporters have no right to appeal.

-- The student must submit an appeal request to the AIO email address that includes:
+- The student must submit an appeal request using the appeal link in the decision letter that includes the following:

 - A summary of the case